RVN91/vimrc/README.md

-# vimrc config
+# vimrc config for neovim
-One configuration to rule them all (platforms)
+One configuration to rule them all (platforms).

 ## Install
 ### Linux (you know what to do...):